 1. Savings Account

 FDIC insured up to $250,000, a savings account is an ideal place to keep your cash while you save for the big day.
-The best option is a an online bank for two reasons.
+The best option is a High Yield Savings Accounts at an online bank for two reasons.
 First, the interest rates at online banks, while not enough to make you rich, are generally higher than with traditional banks.
 And second, because you won’t be driving by the bank’s branch every day (they don’t have any), you’ll be a little less likely to spend the money.
-These accounts are easy to open, and you can get access to your money immediately when you find that perfect bungalow.at
+These accounts are easy to open, and you can get access to your money immediately when you find that perfect bungalow.

 Here are some savings account options to consider:

 Best Savings Account Deals

 - American Express® High Yield Savings Account-Member FDIC: Earn 1.40% Annual Percentage Yield (as of 8.4.2022) with no minimum balance required and no minimum deposit required to open.

 - Chase Savings℠: Currently offers one of the best savings account bonuses you’ll find online, a $150 cash bonus